On skip connections and normalisation layers in deep optimisation: Practical implications

 \subsection{Singular value distributions}

+Let us again recall the setting $\ell = \gamma\circ F$ of Theorem \ref{thm:backgroundthm}.
+In the overparameterised setting, the smallest singular value of $DF$ gives a \emph{pessimistic lower bound} on the ratio $\|\nabla\ell\|^2/(\ell-\ell^*)$, and hence a \emph{pessimistic} lower bound on training speed (cf. Theorems \ref{thm:backgroundthm}, \ref{thm:background0}).
+Indeed, this lower bound is only attained when the vector $\nabla\gamma$ perfectly aligns with the smallest singular subspace of $DF$: a probabilistically unlikely occurence.
+In general, since $\nabla\ell =DF^T\,\nabla\gamma$, \emph{the entire singular value distribution} of $DF$ at a given parameter will play a role in determining the ratio $\|\nabla\ell\|^2/(\ell-\ell^*)$, and hence training speed.

-In the overparameterised setting, the smallest singular value of $DF$ determines speed of training (cf. Theorems \ref{thm:backgroundthm}, \ref{thm:background0}), and $DF$ is partly determined by products of layer Jacobians (cf. Proposition \ref{prop:pfderivative}).
-Because the layers of practical deep networks are randomly initialised, we conjecture that what really matters in determining the smallest singular value of $DF$ is the \emph{distribution} of singular values of each layer Jacobian.
-Indeed, random initialisation implies that the singular subspaces of the Jacobians of each layer are randomly aligned with respect to one another, making the lower bound in Proposition \ref{prop:regformal}, which is met only given perfect alignment of the smallest singular subspaces of consecutive layer Jacobians, much too pessimistic.
-The smallest singular value of the product of these layer Jacobians is instead determined in a \emph{probabilistic sense} by the full singular value distributions of each layer.
-In particular, if through some architectural intervention each layer Jacobian can have its singular value distribution shifted upwards, we would expect the smallest singular value of the resulting product to be probabilistically shifted upwards too.
-The theory suggests that such an architectural intervention would improve convergence speed (curvature being held constant).
+Now $DF$ is partly determined by products of layer Jacobians (cf. Proposition \ref{prop:pfderivative}).
+As such, the distribution of singular values of $DF$ is determined in part by the distribution of singular values of such layer Jacobian products, which are themselves determined by the singular value distributions of each of the individual layer Jacobians.
+In particular, if through some architectural intervention each layer Jacobian could have its singular value distribution shifted upwards, we would expect the singular value distribution of $DF$ to be shifted upwards, too.
+Our argument in the previous paragraph then suggests that such an intervention will result in faster training, provided of course that the upwards-shifting is not so large as to cause exploding gradients.

 Figure \ref{fig:singvalsgauss} shows in the \emph{linear} setting that a skip connection constitutes precisely such an intervention.
 We hypothesise that this continues to hold even in the nonlinear setting.